Subchapter A. STORAGE OF MUNICIPAL WASTE

 (3) To prevent the release, dispersal or discharge of ash residue into the air, water or onto land.

-(b) Ash residue from an infectious or chemotherapeutic waste incinerator may be commingled with other municipal waste if the commingled waste is from one generator and if storage of the commingled waste is in accordance with subsection (a).
+(b) Ash residue from a regulated medical or chemotherapeutic waste incinerator may be commingled with other municipal waste if the commingled waste is from one generator and if storage of the commingled waste is in accordance with subsection (a).

 § 285.132.
 [Reserved].